Home

 |

-Dr Bob Briscoe is BT's Chief Researcher in Network Infrastructure and a
+Chief Researcher in Network Infrastructure and a

 member of BT's Network Strategy team.
 His